-No, not that very quotable film, Casabianca is a poem by British poet Felicia Dorothea Hemans and was first published in the Monthly Magazine for August 1826.
+No, not that very quotable film, "Casabianca" is a poem by British poet Felicia Dorothea Hemans and was first published in the Monthly Magazine for August 1826.
 The full text can be read (amongst many other places) at the "Celebration of Women Writers" site.

-Like The Charge of the Light Brigade, Casabianca is an epic poem about a historical event; in this case, the Battle of the Nile and the French ship Orient (commanded by Louis de Casabianca) catching fire, and his son Giocante (aged between ten and thirteen) refusing to desert his post without being ordered to do so by his father (who, unknown to the boy, was already dead).
+Like "The Charge of the Light Brigade", "Casabianca" is an epic poem about a historical event; in this case, the Battle of the Nile and the French ship Orient catching fire.
+Its commander was Louis Casabianca and his son Giocante ,aged between ten and thirteen, refused to desert his post without being ordered to do so by his father (who, unknown to the boy, was already dead).
 The ship subsequently exploded in one of the largest fireballs of the pre-dynamite age.
 It is famously parodied by Spike Milligan in the above quotation, although the word "twit" could describe Louis de Casabianca's entire strategy in that battle.

-Its being force-fed to generations of children in English classes has ensured its longevity as one of the best bad poems in English, along with The Charge of the Light Brigade and the entire works of William McGonagall.
+Its being force-fed to generations of children in English classes has ensured its longevity as one of the best bad poems in English, along with The Charge of the Light Brigade and the entire work of William McGonagall.

 "Casabianca" provides examples of the following tropes: